vivienseguy/vivienseguy.github.io/index.md

 ---

 Welcome to my webpage.
 Since September 2018, I am the CEO of [Nomad AI](http://www.nomadai.org), a company which designs and creates apps that leverage artificial intelligence to provide unique features.

-Previously, I was a researcher in Machine Learning at Kyoto Univeristy.
-I did my PhD from March 2014 to June 2018 at the Yamamoto-Cuturi lab of Kyoto University.
+Previously, I was a researcher in Machine Learning at Kyoto University.
+I did my PhD from March 2014 to June 2018 at the Yamamoto-Cuturi lab of Kyoto University, under the supervision of [Marco Cuturi](http://marcocuturi.net).
 I was, and I am still, interested in optimal transport, Riemannian geometry and deep learning.

 # Last publications
 * Vivien Seguy et al. [Large-Scale Optimal Transport and Mapping Estimation](https://arxiv.org/abs/1711.02283).
 ICLR 2018 \[[code](https://github.com/vivienseguy/Large-Scale-OT)\]